 To that end, she has self-published a book, has developed a newsletter and will be creating a series of videos that match what they need and want.

-This coach has also identified that her busy professional audience wants to wind down and get ready for a fun and inspiring weekend, so she plans to create content on Thursdays for posting on Friday – just in time to end the week on a positive note.
+This coach has also identified that her busy professional audience wants to wind down and get ready for a fun and inspiring weekend, so she plans to create content on Thursdays for posting on Fridays – just in time to end the week on a positive note.

 What happens when you know your niche so intimately?